loganprit/chatgpt-to-t3-chat/README.md

 ## Note

 Theo is constantly updating T3 Chat, so this script might not work for very long.
+Also, the script does not support any attachments.

 ## Scripts